evanwporter/CAT/README.md

 Because of optimizations of the backtest around a variable.
 Optimizations require the backtest to be run numerous times thus the backtester needs to be quick, and unfortunately python was too slow.
 (Also I really like optimizing things).

+## Settings

+I used simdjson to parse settings.json.
+SimdJSON works as an iterator, thus its very important that the keys in the settings file are not moved out of the order that they are placed in.

+## File Organization

+This repo isn't really meant to be used by anyone else so I organized all of the files in a way that made sense to me.
+If this repo was to be used elsewhere then I would probably use the (Pitchform Layout)[https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs].

 ## TODO:
 * ~~Parse everything (relevant) out of settings.json~~